Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

      ```

-      This python script contains a code where it could retrieve and save the image of the current chessboard directly to your robot_driver folder which will be process    further later on.
+      This python script contains a code where it could retrieve and save the image of the current chessboard directly to your robot_driver folder which will be processed further later on.

       Image Retrieved: